 To support this growing interest, we’ve shipped a new developer learning experience focused on the creation of non-fungible tokens (NFTs) using Clarity smart contracts on Stacks.
-This experience consists of a new NFT tutorial in the Stacks docs and additional documentation about tokens and Proof of Transfer (PoX).
+This experience consists of a new NFT tutorial and additional documentation about tokens and Proof of Transfer (PoX).

 Our NFT tutorial is a beginner-intermediate Clarity tutorial that features Clarinet as a local development environment, and demonstrates several features of Clarity and Clarinet.
 While there are many ways to implement an NFT contract, the contract in the Stacks documentation is a simple example of an NFT using Clarity.

 On Stacks, the NFT standard is defined by SIP-009, which outlines the set of standard traits an NFT contract must implement to be supported by Stacks wallets.
 As NFTs are a common project for developers, it is important for the Stacks documentation to provide a working example of a simple NFT contract.

 The example contract uses the impl-trait Clarity function to declare that it implements the SIP-009 standard for NFTs.
 The tutorial demonstrates the 4 traits necessary to comply with SIP-009:

 - get-last-token-id: Takes no arguments and returns the identifier for the last NFT registered using the contract.

 - get-token-uri: Takes an NFT identifier and returns a response containing a valid URI which resolves to the NFT's metadata.

 - get-owner: Takes an NFT identifier and returns a response containing the principal owning the NFT with the given identifier.

 - transfer: The function changes the ownership of the NFT for the given identifier from the sender principal to the recipient principal.